4waymedia/ais-rts/README.md

 AIS-RTS

+The top goal of AIS-RTS is to eliminate AI hallucination in software projects.
+No more guessing function names, assuming classes exist, inventing parameters, or relying on imagined architecture.
+AIS-RTS gives AI a verified structural understanding of the real codebase so planning and code generation happen from facts, not assumptions.

 AIS-RTS is a Scope Relationship Tracking System that helps AI and developers understand exactly what parts of a codebase are involved in a requested change before code is modified.
 It transforms files, symbols, dependencies, configs, data entities, and workflows into a compact intelligence layer so AI can work from precise scope instead of blindly consuming large parts of a repository.

 AIS-RTS is designed around three core ideas: extract reliable structural facts from real codebases, classify meaning such as responsibilities and feature ownership, and answer natural-language scope queries with tight, actionable context.
 It supports progressive initialization for large projects, allowing users to scan one file, one folder, or one request area at a time, then expand outward through guided recursive suggestions.
 The long-term goal is to make AI-assisted coding safer, faster, and far more context-aware.

+Anti-Hallucination Principle

+AIS-RTS must reduce or eliminate project-level hallucination by ensuring that AI works from verified code facts whenever verification is possible.
+The system should extract and validate real files, symbols, parameters, dependencies, configs, and interfaces before they are used in planning or code generation.
+Inferred and suggested information must remain clearly labeled and must never be presented as verified project truth.

 # ais-rts
 AI Scope RTS